2019 William Pitt Sotheby’s International Realty – Darien Scholarship Recipient

-With the support of a DCA scholarship, Liz is currently a sophomore at Wellesley College, where she is planning to declare her major in computer science with a potential minor in English.
+With the support of a DCA scholarship, Liz is currently a junior at Wellesley College, majoring in computer science with a potential minor in English.

 As a student at Wellesley College, Liz is enjoying her computer science classes, especially Computer Systems and Hardware, during which she learned about circuits and even built her own computer terminal.
 Liz has taken advantage of time outside of her academics and is a member of the Wellesley Whiptails, the ultimate frisbee team, as well as a Senator in the college government for her dorm.
-This year she will be a Residential Advisor (RA).
+She has also served as a Residential Advisor (RA).

 After Wellesley, Liz hopes to work for a major technology company or startup that is making a difference in the world in terms of the environment, education, or mental health.

 With the support of a DCA scholarship, Michael is currently a junior at Bowdoin College, where he is double majoring in math and in government & legal studies, with a minor in economics.
 Michael finds math a fascinating subject that consistently challenges and rewards him by forcing him to develop new ways of thinking.

 At Bowdoin, Michael plays for the men’s ultimate frisbee team and serves as club president of his Quiz Bowl team, which he started last year.
 He also serves as a regional coordinator for the National History Bee and Bowl, a position that got him invited to staff the International History Olympiad in Berlin.
 After working for three weeks, he was able to visit Dresden, Prague, Venice, and Budapest over the span of 12 days, exposing him to an area of the world that he had never seen before.